Oriane-O/Marketing-Mix-Modeling/README.md

 ## 1. Introduction

-Marketing mix models or Media mix models are used to understand how media spending affects sales, so as to optimize future budget allocation.
+**_Marketing mix models or Media mix models_** are used to understand how media spending affects sales, so as to optimize future budget allocation.

 These models are usually based on weekly or monthly aggregated national or geo level data.
-The data may include sales, price, product distribution, media spend in different channels, and external factors such as macroeconomic forces, weather, seasonality, and market competition.
+The data may include **sales, price, product distribution, media spend in different channels**, and external factors such as macroeconomic forces, weather, seasonality, and market competition.

-ROAS (return on ad spend) and mROAS (marginal ROAS) are the key metrics to look at.
+**ROAS (return on ad spend)** and **mROAS (marginal ROAS)** are the key metrics to look at.
 High ROAS indicates the channel is efficient, high mROAS means increasing spend in the channel will yield a high return based on current spending level.

-The ultimate goal is to create the best funnel to have the best ROI (return on investment).
+The ultimate goal is to create the best funnel to have the best **ROI (return on investment)**.

+---

 ### 1.1 A completer